 In case there are unforeseen circumstances that don't let you turn in your assignment on time, 5 late days total over the six assignments will be allowed.
 Notes: (1) The late days cannot be used fractionally, e.g., submitting the assignment 1 hour late will incur 1 late day; (2) You may want to save the late days for coding assignments, which are generally harder than the others.
-Late days will be applied greedily and automatically (no need to contact the instructor).
 Assignments that are late beyond the allowed late days will be graded down by 5% per day.
 In the case of a serious illness or other excused absence, as defined by university policies (including providing necessary evidence), coursework submissions will be accepted late by the same number of days as the excused absence.
 However, students should inform the instructor as soon as they can, ideally before the due date.